Assisted hatching is a procedure in which the outer layer (Zona Pellucida) of the embryo is either thinned or opened to facilitate hatching.

-The embryo transfer procedure is done shortly after the hatching procedure.
-Embryo transfer places the embryos in the woman's uterus where they will hopefully implant and develop to result in a live birth.
+The embryo transfer procedure is done shortly after hatching.
+Embryo transfer places the embryos in the woman's uterus, where they will hopefully implant and develop to result in a live birth.

 Pregnancy rates for in vitro fertilization procedures with assisted hatching have been shown in some published studies to be higher than for IVF without hatching.
 There is an improvement in the rate of embryo implantation and pregnancy in our IVF clinic with the use of assisted hatching.
 Apparently, this benefit is not seen in all IVF programs.

 It is possible to damage embryos with hatching and lower the pregnancy rate in a program.
 Therefore, it is essential that if assisted hatching is done, it must be expertly performed by properly trained embryologists.

 The actual pregnancy and live birth rates seen in an individual IVF center will vary according to the hatching technique used, the overall quality of the laboratory, the skill of the individual performing the hatching, the embryo transfer skills of the physician, and other factors.